There’s going to be nearly $25 million in cash incentives available to states that decide that their distracted driving laws could use a facelift.

 In Maine, only learner’s permit and intermediate license holders are prohibited from using hand-held cell phones behind the wheel.
 All drivers are banned from text messaging while driving.
 We may not have the weakest laws in the books, but officials are encouraging law enforcement officers to step up enforcement, and lawmakers to continue to make legislating safe driving a priority.

 The bill also includes funding for distracted driving research.

 Drivers are asked to drive within the spirit of the law and keep distractions out of the driver’s seat.
 Parents and guardians of young drivers are urged to keep an eye on their newly-licensed teenagers.
 Be sure to enforce your own household driving rules to help to keep your young driver safe.
 Know where they’re going and when they’ll be home.
 Know who they’re driving with and who is driving with them.
 Staying in the loop can reduce the risk of an accident.

 Contact the experienced injury attorneys at Peter Thompson & Associates if you or someone you love has been injured or killed in a car accident in Bangor, Portland or elsewhere in Maine.
-Call 1-800-804-2004 to set up a free and confidential appointment to speak to a lawyer about your rights.
+Call 1-800-804-2004 to set up a confidential appointment to speak to a lawyer about your rights.

 More Blog Entries: